terracoin/windowsentinel/README.md

 3) Edit Target and, at the end, add a SPACE and then "--config=C:\path\to\desire.conf" INCLUDING the quotes "

 Double click the shortcut to start sentinel.

+## When everything fails
+If you have followed all the steps and still get WATCHDOG_EXPIRED when issuing "masternode status":

+**1.** Close the wallet

+**2.** Delete all files inside "desireconf" except for "wallet.dat" and "desire.conf".
+**Please make sure you don't delete wallet.dat!
+Backup it, for real, that's your coins!**

+**3.** Restart wallet, open sentinel-win64.exe, and let it sync!

 ### Feedback
 If it doesn't work, create an *Issue* with detailed explanations